vijay-shankaranand/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to list tags
-2. JobFestGo shows a list of all tags
+2. JobFestGo shows a list of tags that are currently in use in the contacts list

    Use case ends.